 Anyone looking for a light, portable SSD at an excellent price

 The SanDisk Extreme Pro portable SSD packs an awful lot into a small package.
-They really are tiny but come in sizes up to 4 TB.
+They really are tiny but come with storage capacities up to 4 TB.
 The carabiner loop isn’t just for looks.
 You could easily hang this on your backpack or even belt.

 Being portable is all well and good, but this drive also has everything most people need.
 The capacity is good.
 The transfer speeds are very respectable, even for video.
 And the drive is built for the realities of daily life.